Nonrelativistic Corners of ${\cal N} = 4$ Supersymmetric Yang--Mills Theory: Introduction

 The BPS bound considered in this letter is

 where $E$ is the energy, $Q_1$ one of the R-charges and $S_1$ one of the angular momenta of ${\cal N}=4$ SYM on a three-sphere.
 We explore the near-BPS limit

-That this type of limit, known as a Spin Matrix theory limit, reveals non-trivial dynamics close to BPS bounds was discovered and examined in \cite{HarmarkOrselli2014}.
-In this work, we find the first clear evidence of a non-relativistic field-theoretic structure emerging from the near-BPS limit associated with \eqref{su11_bound}.
-As we discuss, one can readily generalize our methods to other near-BPS limits.
+That this type of limit, known as a Spin Matrix theory limit, reveals nontrivial dynamics close to BPS bounds was discovered and examined in \cite{HarmarkOrselli2014}.
+In this work, we find the first clear evidence of a nonrelativistic field-theoretic structure emerging from the near-BPS limit associated with \eqref{su11_bound}.
+Importantly, we chose the specific bound \eqref{su11_bound} mainly to provide an accessible representative for a proof of concept.
+All major subtleties of the constructions are captured, allowing one to readily generalize our methods to other near-BPS limits.

-We can illustrate our approach by the commutative diagram displayed below.
+We can illustrate our approach by the commutative diagram displayed in Fig.~\ref{fig:commd}.

 On the one hand, we can take the limit by considering the classical field theory of ${\cal N} = 4$ SYM compactified on a three-sphere.
-We do this in the first part of this work, which includes a non-trivial contribution to the interactions from integrating out the gauge field degrees of freedom.
-In this way, we find a classical Hamiltonian $H_{\rm c}$ that describes a lower-dimensional non-relativistic field theory.
+We do this in the first part of this work, which includes a nontrivial contribution to the interactions from integrating out the gauge field degrees of freedom.
+In this way, we find a classical Hamiltonian $H_{\rm c}$ that describes a lower-dimensional nonrelativistic field theory.
 Quantizing it and deriving nontrivial normal-ordering terms, leads to the quantum Hamiltonian $H_{\rm q}$.

 On the other hand, one can start by quantizing ${\cal N}=4$ SYM.
 The spectrum of two-point functions is described by the dilatation operator $D$ \cite{MinahanZarembo2003,BeisertKristjansenPlefkaStaudacher2003,BeisertKristjansenStaudacher2003}.
 One can then follow the Spin Matrix theory limit procedure of \cite{HarmarkOrselli2014} with $D$ as starting point, and take the near-BPS limit in which only the one-loop contribution to $D$ survives, and the Hilbert space reduces to the $\SU{1,1}$ subsector.
 We show in this letter that this matches perfectly with $H_{\rm q}$.
-This implies that the highly non-trivial quantum field theory computation that leads to the relevant part of the one-loop dilatation operator \cite{Beisert2004}, are captured by simple normal-ordering contributions to our classical Hamiltonian $H_{\rm c}$.
+This implies that the highly nontrivial quantum field theory computation that leads to the relevant part of the one-loop dilatation operator \cite{Beisert2004}, are captured by simple normal-ordering contributions to our classical Hamiltonian $H_{\rm c}$.